KavrakiLab/Ape-Gen2.0/README.md

 ### Main Workflow:

 #### Minor issues:
+- Add pdb2pqr for protonation.
 - Taxonomy on what is a macro and what is a class method must be done at some point
 - Send an e-mail to Chacon lab for the RCD file that does not want to work
-- Wrap the anchor extraction/other things that can be wrapped in the Peptide/pMHC class from the initial part up to the RCD (but also in general) and put them in the macro file, they looks ugly.
+- Wrap the anchor extraction/other things that can be wrapped in the Peptide/pMHC class from the initial part up to the RCD (but also in general) and put them in the macro file, they look ugly.
 - Put a check so that if a peptide template with an MHC that is the same as the input allotype is found, don't bother fetching smth different, and just assign the same template as the receptor (that would require flipping the template selection order though).
-- `_A`s and `_B`s need to go from the templates, I should be keeping only the As
+- `_A`s and `_B`s need to go from the templates, I should be keeping only the As (rm files from history)
 - I need to clean the dataframe fields.
 There are many that are basically useless, or I compute many while executing the algorithm, and pre-computation of those would be much better.
 - Convert macros to the way they previously were, or make them class methods if they concern exclusively a class.
 - `successful_conformations_statistics.csv` correction to `successfull`